elastic/apm/specs/agents/log-streaming.md

 ### Agent log

-When `log_streaming` option is enabled, the agent should also send its own logs to APM server.
+When `log_streaming` option is enabled, agents may also send its own logs to APM server.

+Agents usually have internal debug/trace logging statements that allow to diagnose communication issues and serialized data sent to APM server.
+Special care must be taken to ensure that sending APM agent logs do not trigger an exponential loop of log events.
+For APM agent logs, ignoring those log statements is an acceptable compromise, if there is any communication or serialization issue with APM server it will already be logged for application traces, logs and metrics sent by the agent.

+When the agent starts, agent log events might require some buffering until the agent initialization is complete.
+This allows to capture the early log messages when the agent initializes.

 For the `event.dataset` field, the `${service.name}.apm-agent` value should be used to allow keeping application logs and agent logs separate if needed.

-Unlike the application logs written with ecs-logging, the `service.name` value for agent logs will always be the one set at agent level.
+Unlike the application logs written with ecs-logging, the `service.name` value for agent logs will always be the one set in agent configuration.